Do you want to learn how to get more Google reviews?

 When customers see the reviews that other customers have left for you, they’re more likely to do it too.
 That’s the power of social proof for you.

-Plus, if you’re buying reviews or offering incentives for Google reviews without taking steps to address any customer issues, you’re going to end up with many more real negative reviews.
+Plus, if you’re buying reviews or offering incentives for Google reviews without taking steps to address any customer issues, you will end up with many more real negative reviews.
 Our advice: don’t offer incentives or buy reviews.

 Negative reviews can hurt your business.
-Even worse?
-Answering negative reviews the wrong way.
+Answering negative reviews the wrong way is even worse.
 With 97% of shoppers reading a business’s response to a review, you can’t afford to ignore those negative ones.

 Need help responding?
 We’ve got you covered with this guide to dealing with negative reviews.

-Of course, sometimes just responding nicely won’t be enough.
-That’s why you should always follow-up with customers and take action to resolve their issue.
+Of course, sometimes, just responding nicely won’t be enough.
+That’s why you should always follow up with customers and take action to resolve their issues.

 It’s also a great way to show potential customers that if they buy from you, they’ll get great service if something goes wrong.

-When a customer lands on your page, you can show them a popup that includes a call to action to leave a Google review about their last purchase.
+When a customer lands on your page, you can show them a popup with a call to action to leave a Google review about their last purchase.